zant/grundlagen/README.md

 My first encounter with this book was while reading "Calculus" by Tom Apostol, in which is mentioned as a resource with the details of the construction of foundational operations and proofs of theorems which in most books are directly taken as properties or axioms.

-As I'm currently learning Coq, I though this could be a fun project to work on.
+As I'm currently learning Coq, I thought this could be a fun project to work on.

 Tools:
 - [Emacs](https://www.gnu.org/software/emacs/)